-error report level 1 data: The data that is transmitted to the CER server that contains basic information about the problem.

-error report level 2 data: The information that is contained in a set of files that describe a problem event that has occurred on the system.
-The report is typically compressed into a single file for transmission.

-error signature: An ordered collection of strings that represents an individual error or class of errors.

-level 1 destination URL: The location to which the error report level 1 data is uploaded.
-For more information about URLs, see [RFC1738].

-level 1 server response: The response data from the CER server after processing error report level 1 data.

-level 2 destination URL: The location to which error report level 2 data is uploaded.
-For more information about URLs, see [RFC1738].

-level 2 destination url-path: The url-path excluding the host and port for the level 2 destination URL.

-OEM: Original Equipment Manufacturer

-MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as described in [RFC2119].
+- error report level 1 data: The data that is transmitted to the CER server that contains basic information about the problem. - error report level 2 data: The information that is contained in a set of files that describe a problem event that has occurred on the system.
+The report is typically compressed into a single file for transmission. - error signature: An ordered collection of strings that represents an individual error or class of errors. - language code identifier (LCID): A 32-bit number that identifies the user interface human language dialect or variation that is supported by an application or a client computer. - level 1 destination URL: The location to which the error report level 1 data is uploaded.
+For more information about URLs, see [RFC1738]. - level 1 server response: The response data from the CER server after processing error report level 1 data. - level 2 destination URL: The location to which error report level 2 data is uploaded.
+For more information about URLs, see [RFC1738]. - level 2 destination url-path: The url-path excluding the host and port for the level 2 destination URL. - OEM: Original Equipment Manufacturer - proxy: A network node that accepts network traffic originating from one network agent and transmits it to another network agent. - MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as defined in [RFC2119].
 All statements of optional behavior use either MAY, SHOULD, or SHOULD NOT.